Dioxins and dioxin-like compounds: Toxicity in animals

 High doses.
 The symptoms reported to be associated with dioxin toxicity in animal studies are incredibly wide-ranging, both in the scope of the biological systems affected and in the range of dosage needed to bring these about.
-A single high dose TCDD exposure causes cachexia that is fatal 1 to 6 weeks later.
+A single high-dose TCDD exposure causes cachexia that is fatal 1 to 6 weeks later.
 The of TCDD varies wildly between species and even strains of the same species, with the most notable disparity being between the seemingly similar species of hamster and guinea pig.
-The oral for guinea pigs is as low as 0.5 to 2 μg/kg body weight, wheras the oral for hamsters can be as high as 1 to 5 mg/kg body weight.
-Even between different mouse or rat strains there may be tenfold to thousandfold differences in acute toxicity.
+The oral for guinea pigs is as low as 0.5 to 2 ug/kg body weight, whereas the oral for hamsters can be as high as 1 to 5 mg/kg body weight.
+Even between different mouse or rat strains, there may be tenfold-to-thousandfold differences in acute toxicity.
 Many pathological findings are seen in the liver, thymus, and other organs.
-Some effects such as thymic atrophy are common in many species, but e.g. liver toxicity is typical in rabbits.
+Some effects such as thymic atrophy are common in many species, but (for example) liver toxicity is typical in rabbits.

 Low doses.
-Very few signs of toxicity are seen in adult animals after low doses, but developmental effects may occur at low dioxin levels, including foetal, neonatal, and possibly pubescent stages.
-Well established developmental effects are cleft palate, hydronephrosis, disturbances in tooth development and sexual development, and endocrine effects.
-Surprisingly, enzyme induction, several developmental effects and aversion to novel foods occur at similar dose levels in animals that respond differently to acute high-dose toxicity.
+Very few signs of toxicity are seen in adult animals after low doses, but developmental effects may occur at low dioxin levels, including foetal, infant, and possibly pubescent stages.
+Well-established developmental effects are cleft palate, hydronephrosis, disturbances in tooth development and sexual development, and endocrine effects.
+Surprisingly, enzyme induction, several developmental effects, and aversion to new foods occur at similar dose levels in animals that respond differently to acute high-dose toxicity.
 Therefore, it has been suggested that dioxin effects be divided to type I effects (enzyme induction etc.) and type II effects (lethality, liver damage, anorexia, and tumour promotion).
 The reason may be different requirements of the transactivation domain structure of the AH receptor for different genes.
-Some of these low-dose effects can in fact be interpreted as protective rather than toxic (enzyme induction, aversion to novel foods).
+Some of these low-dose effects can in fact be interpreted as protective rather than toxic (enzyme induction, aversion to new foods).